w3c/webrtc-encoded-transform/timestamps.md

 Both types of frames have a getMetadata() method that returns a number of metadata fields containing more information about the frames.

-This proposal consists in adding a number of additional metadata fields containing timestamps, in line with recent additions to [VideoFrameMetadata](https://w3c.github.io/webcodecs/video_frame_metadata_registry.html#videoframemetadata-members) in [WebCodecs](https://w3c.github.io/webcodecs/) and [requestVideoFrameCallback](https://wicg.github.io/video-rvfc/#video-frame-callback-metadata-attributes).
+This feature consists in adding a number of additional metadata fields containing timestamps, in line with recent additions to [VideoFrameMetadata](https://w3c.github.io/webcodecs/video_frame_metadata_registry.html#videoframemetadata-members) in [WebCodecs](https://w3c.github.io/webcodecs/) and [requestVideoFrameCallback](https://wicg.github.io/video-rvfc/#video-frame-callback-metadata-attributes).

-For the purposes of this proposal, we use the following definitions:
+For the purposes of this feature, we use the following definitions:
 * The *capturer system* is a system that originally captures a media frame, typically from a local camera, microphone or screen-share session.
 This frame can be relayed through multiple systems before it reaches its final destination.
 * The *receiver system* is the final destination of the captured frames.
-It receives the data via an [RTCPeerConnection] and it uses the WebRTC Encoded Transform API with the changes included in this proposal.
+It receives the data via an [RTCPeerConnection] and it uses the WebRTC Encoded Transform API with the changes proposed by this feature.
 * The *sender system* is the system that communicates directly with the *receiver system*.
 It may be the same as the capturer system, but not necessarily.
 It is the last hop before the captured frames reach the receiver